fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 1: Block diagram of a typical STM32 microcontroller
+# Block diagram of a typical STM32 microcontroller
 ## Navigating the Block Diagram
 - **Introduction**: STM32 microcontrollers feature a diverse set of components.
 - **Central Processing Unit (CPU)**: Executes instructions and manages operations.